sqitchers/homebrew-sqitch/README.md

 Support for managing [SQLite](https://sqlite.org/) databases.
 This feature optionally depends on the Homebrew SQLite build for the use of the `sqlite3` client at runtime.
-If you have your own install or just want to rely on the macOS system-provided SQLite, pass the `--without-sqlite` option.
+If you have your own install or just want to rely on the macOS system-provided SQLite, pass `--without-sqlite` to prevent Homebrew from installing it.

 ### `--with-mysql-support`